Pseudoxiphophorus bimaculatus: Taxonomy

+Description

+Pseudoxiphophorus bimaculatus is a small freshwater livebearing fish species.
+In terms of coloration, P. bimaculatus often have green iridescence around their operculum, hints of black and yellow on their scales and fins as well as a distinct black spot on the upper part of their caudal fins.
+This black spot appears to be a distinctive characteristic of the species and is present on both males and females.
+Unlike some other Poeciliidae species, P. bimaculatus does not possess any swordlike components or protrusions from its caudal fin.
+The only distinct notion of sexual dimorphism between male and female P. bimaculatus is the presence of a modified anal fin in male individuals known as a gonopodium.
+However, males can possess brighter colors than their female counterparts at times making them potentially more prone to predation risks.
+Females tend to grow larger and heavier than males with an average standard length of around 6.6 cm.
+However larger individuals have been observed with females reaching a total length of around 9.1 cm and weighing up to 9.96 g.

 Life history and behavior

 Growth and reproduction

-Pseudoxiphophorus bimaculatus reproduction physically occurs through the use of a modified anal fin in male individuals known as a gonopodium.
+Pseudoxiphophorus bimaculatus reproduction physically occurs through the use of the male gonopodium.
 The species has not been known to engage in courtship displays and instead engages in rather quick reproduction attempts in which sperm is transferred from male individuals to females via gonopodial thrusts.
 Spawning itself occurs throughout the year but is most prevalent in the summer months and rainy season.
 Female P. bimaculatus have been found to produce an average of around 31 fertilized eggs, with fertility being associated with environmental conditions such as pH, the presence of dissolved solids, and the presence of vegetation as well as the size of the females themselves as larger females tend to produce more embryos.
 The species also exhibits iteroparity and can reproduce continuously throughout its lifetime.

 Within P. bimaculatus populations, females tend to grow larger but reach sexual maturity later than their male counterparts, with females reaching sexual maturity at around 27mm and males reaching sexual maturity around 22mm.
 The species have been found to have a higher ratio of females to males ranging from around 2:1 females per male to 6:1.
 However these ratios are often a result of environmental conditions as males tend to be more vulnerable in regions with higher predation and temperatures.
 The sex ratios for the species have been shown to be more balanced in systems where these same risks are diminished.
 The species has shown that it is able to reproduce under a variety of environmental conditions which, in conjunction with its iteroparous nature and tendency to have a higher proportion of females in a population, have allowed it to thrive in ecosystems outside of its native range.